esterkin31415/Software-Architect-Project-11/artefacts/architecture/architecture-definition-document/README.md

  ![Baseline state of with separate systems](../../../images/baseline-systems.png)

-The separation of systems and extensive manual workflow effort involved in syrnchronising relevent information between systems has been demonstrably unreliable and slow.
+The separation of systems and extensive manual workflow effort involved in syrnchronising relevent information between systems has been demonstrably unreProviding assistance to emergency services in real-time between hospitals in order to target:

+Appropriate care facilities for a specific case

+Avoiding overwhelming teams at a particular hospital

+For use-case with multiple hospitals the system should determine where ambulances are directed, based on distance, care requirements and personnel availability.

 This project wishes to promote a consolidated vision across medical applications owned and managed by the consortium.